techfromsage/media-events-js/README.md

 ## Proposal for a new fix
 After discovering this world of pain and talking to Justin about my woes, it was suggested by Justin to only monitor the trending of time changes within the video.
-It is not quite possible to ignore all other events as the paused and ended events need to be taken into consideration (no time update events are created during these occasions).
-It is possible to see when seeking happens as the time update events are generated every < 300ms.
+It is not possible to ignore all other events as the paused and ended events need to be taken into consideration (no time update events are created during these occasions).
+It is possible to see when a user seeked as the time update events are generated every < 300ms and there would be a larger gap between the updates.

 The code within the repo includes an example video page (index.html), tests to save my sanity & a file called videoAnalytics.js.
 The videoAnalytics.js file includes logic to define when certain events have been triggered.
-It has been designed to be separate from echo & tn so that it is easily testable.
+It has been designed to be separate from echo & tn so that it is easy to test.

 My one concern about this approach is related to the assumption of how often a time update is triggered.
 This might differ depending on how powerful the device is & browser.